 In this step you will edit route tables to route ingress traffic between ALB and its targets to Firewall configured in step 4 for inspection.

-HINT - Once you have added/edited appropriate routes to appropriate route tables, you final topoloy will look like Figure 2: ALB based ingresss traffic inspection architecture
+HINT - Once you have added/edited appropriate routes to appropriate route tables, your final topoloy will look like Figure 3: ALB Based Igress Inspection Architecture

 POINTER: For guidance on how to validate traffic is being logged to CloudWatch Logs, refer to Step 6 - Verify Alert Logs Captures in CloudWatch